Nick Mike-Mayer: Early life

+Mike Mayer was born on March 1, 1950, in Bologna, Italy.
 Mike-Mayer's father had played soccer in Hungary and left with his family to escape Communism, ending up in Italy, where Mike-Mayer was born.
-The family emigrated to the United States and settled in Passaic, New Jersey, where he played football at Passaic High School.
+The family emigrated to the United States in 1964, when Mike-Mayer was 14, and settled in Passaic, New Jersey, where he began to play sports at Passaic High School.